Bukidnon: Later 20th Century

 On March 22, 1998, President Fidel Ramos signed the act (R.A.
 8490) that converted Malaybalay to a city, making it the first component city of Bukidnon.

 Geography

-Bukidnon is a landlocked plateau in North Central Mindanao.
-It is bounded on the north by Misamis Oriental and Cagayan de Oro; on the south by North Cotabato and Davao City; on the east by Agusan del Sur and Davao del Norte; and west by Lanao del Sur.
+Bukidnon is a landlocked plateau in north-central Mindanao and the only one in Northern Mindanao.
+It is bounded on the north by Misamis Oriental and Cagayan de Oro; on the south by Cotabato and Davao City; on the east by Agusan del Sur and Davao del Norte; and west by Lanao del Sur.
 It lies between parallels 7°25' and 8°38' north latitude and meridians 124°03' and 125°16' east longitude.
-Malaybalay, the capital town, is about 850 km by air from Manila and 91 km by road from Cagayan de Oro.
+Malaybalay, the capital city, is about 850 km by air from Manila and 91 km by road from Cagayan de Oro.

 It has two important landmarks, Mount Kitanglad and Pulangi River.
 Mount Kitanglad has a peak of 2899 m above sea level.
 Pulangi River, on the other hand, traverses through the northeastern and southern part of the province towards the Rio Grande de Mindanao.